What is Rolling Admission?

 Priority deadlines are also sometimes used for students who want to apply for specific honors or accelerated programs, financial aid, or scholarships.
 As is always the case in college admissions, do your research for every school on your college list.
 You need to know when important dates are coming up.

-Rolling Admissions Schools You Should Consider
+Rolling Admission Schools You Should Consider

 Pennsylvania State University is one of the most highly ranked schools that offers rolling admissions, but keep an eye on dates.
 The college recommends all applicants apply by Dec.
 1, and some programs, like the accelerated premedical-medical program, have hard deadlines of Nov.
 1.